ComputationalPhysiology/myogrid/README.md

 A multiscale mathematical modeling framework for simulating sarcomere arrays in cardiomyocytes.

-MyoGrid bridges the gap between biological structure and macroscopic force production.
-It allows researchers to model 2D arrays of connected sarcomeres (myofibrils in parallel, sarcomeres in series) using either dynamic Ordinary Differential Equations (ODEs) or steady-state algebraic solvers.
+MyoGrid represents a contracting myocyte as a 2D array of connected sarcomeres (myofibrils in parallel, sarcomeres in series) using either dynamic Ordinary Differential Equations (ODEs) or steady-state algebraic solvers.

-A core feature of MyoGrid is the ability to simulate **heterogeneous populations** (e.g., mixing Wild-Type and Mutant sarcomeres within the same tissue grid) to analyze how localized structural deficits—such as reduced thick filament length or altered passive stiffness—affect global contractile performance.
+MyoGrid supports homogeneous and heterogeneous sarcomere arrays, for instance using different active force scaling or different calcium transients.

 ---